 InterContinental Hotels Group PLC, as a UK company listed on the London Stock Exchange, is committed to compliance with the principles of corporate governance and aims to follow the corporate governance practices specified in the UK Corporate Governance Code (the "Code") issued by the Financial Reporting Council in the United Kingdom.
-A report on our compliance with the Code as it applied for the year ended 31 December 2012 is given in our UK Annual Report and Financial Statements which is available on this website.
+A report on our compliance with the Code as it applied for the year ended 31 December 2013 is given in our Annual Report and Form 20-F which is available on this website.

-The Company’s shares are also listed on the New York Stock Exchange (“NYSE”) in the form of American Depositary Shares.
-The Company has also adopted the corporate governance requirements of the US Sarbanes-Oxley Act and related rules, to the extent that they are applicable to it as a foreign registrant.
-Although as a foreign registrant the Company is exempt from most of the corporate governance rules of the NYSE, the Company is required to disclose any significant ways in which its corporate governance practices differ from those followed by US companies.
+IHG's shares are also listed on the New York Stock Exchange (“NYSE”) in the form of American Depositary Shares.
+The Company has therefore adopted the corporate governance requirements of the US Sarbanes-Oxley Act and related rules and of the NYSE, to the extent that they are applicable to it as a foreign private issuer.
+As a foreign private issuer, IHG is required to disclose any significant ways in which its corporate governance practices differ from those followed by US companies.
 These are as follows:

 The Code's principles recommend that at least half the Board, excluding the Chairman, should consist of independent Non-Executive Directors.
-As at 31 December 2012 the Board consisted of the Chairman, independent at the time of his appointment, four Executive Directors and six independent Non-Executive Directors.
+As at 17 February 2014, the Board consisted of the Chairman, independent at the time of his appointment, four Executive Directors and eight independent Non-Executive Directors.
 NYSE listing rules applicable to US companies state that companies must have a majority of independent directors.
 The NYSE set out five bright line tests for director independence.
-The Board's judgement is that all of its Non-Executive Directors are independent.
-However it did not explicitly take into consideration the NYSE's tests in reaching this determination.
+The Board's judgment is that all of its Non-Executive Directors are independent.
+However, it did not explicitly take into consideration the NYSE's tests in reaching this determination.

 The Code recommends that the Chairman and Chief Executive Officer should not be the same individual to ensure that there is a clear division of responsibility for the running of the Company's business.
 There is no corresponding requirement for US companies.
-The roles of Chairman and Chief Executive Officer were, throughout 2012, fulfilled by separate individuals.
+The roles of Chairman and Chief Executive Officer were, as at 17 February 2014 and throughout 2013, fulfilled by separate individuals.

 Non-management directors of US companies must meet on a regular basis without management present, and independent directors must meet separately at least once per year.
+The Code requires: (i) the Board Chairman to hold meetings with the Non-Executive Directors without the Executive Directors present; and (ii) the Non-Executive Directors to meet at least annually without the Chairman present to appraise the Chairman's performance.
 The Company's Non-Executive Directors have met without Executive Directors being present, and intend to continue this practice, before every Board meeting if possible.

 The NYSE rules require that shareholders must be given the opportunity to vote on all equity compensation plans and material revisions to those plans.
 The Company complies with UK requirements which are similar to the NYSE rules.
 The Board does not, however, explicitly take into consideration the NYSE's detailed definition of “material revisions”.

 The NYSE requires companies to adopt a code of business conduct and ethics, applicable to directors, officers and employees.
 Any waivers granted to directors or officers under such a code must be promptly disclosed.
-The Company's Code of Ethics and Business Conduct, applicable to all Directors, officers and employees, is available on the Company's website.
-No waivers have been granted under this such Code.
+IHG's Code of Conduct is applicable to all Directors, officers and employees, and further information on the Code of Conduct is available on this website.
+No waivers have been granted under the Code of Conduct.

-Each Chief Executive Officer of a US company must certify to the NYSE each year that he or she is not aware of any violation by the Company of any NYSE corporate governance listing standard.
-As the Company is a foreign registrant, the Company's Chief Executive Officer is not required to make this certification.
-However he is required to notify the NYSE promptly in writing after any of the Company's Executive Officers become aware of any non-compliance with those NYSE corporate governance rules applicable to the Company.
+Each Chief Executive of a US company must certify to the NYSE each year that he or she is not aware of any violation by the Company of any NYSE corporate governance listing standard.
+As the Company is a foreign private issuer, the Company's Chief Executive Officer is not required to make this certification.
+However, he is required to notify the NYSE promptly in writing after any of the Company's executive officers become aware of any non-compliance with those NYSE corporate governance rules applicable to the Company.

-Further information on IHG's corporate governance practices can be found in the corporate governance section of the Annual Report and Financial Statements for the year ended 31 December 2012.
+Further information on IHG's corporate governance practices can be found in the Corporate Governance Report (PDF 0.27Mb).